 What is vitamin E?

-Benefits of Vitamin E in Natural Cosmetics
+Benefits of Vitamin E in Skin Care

 Which skin types benefit from vitamin E?